YoeDistro/yoe-distro/README.md

-# BEC OpenEmbedded Distribution template
+# Yoe Embedded Linux Distribution

-Build system based on oe-core, OpenEmbedded, and Angstrom.
+Yoe is an Embedded Linux Distribution optimized for product development.
+It is built on **Y**octo and **O**penEmbedded with a focus on simplicity.

 ## Example